 8.5.
-ASHC plans to evaluate the programs and services described in its Action Plan.
-ASHC may be asked to participate in the evaluation of the Initiatives under this Agreement and agrees to provide information as reasonably requested by CMHC (including Project-related information) during and following the Agreement end date in order for CMHC to evaluate relevant Initiatives under this Agreement.
+MHRC may be asked to participate in the evaluation of the Initiatives under this Agreement and agrees to provide relevant and available information as reasonably requested by CMHC (including Project-related information) during and for three years following the Agreement end date of March 31st, 2028, for the sole purpose of evaluating relevant Initiatives under this Agreement.
 Evaluation results will be made available to the public.